top of page

 Sir Moses Montefiore

 Montefiore helped Jews around the world but took a special interest in the Jews of the Holy Land.
 He sponsored numerous neighborhoods in this early period, some of which are named for him.
 He died in 1885.
-This postcard commemorates him. it was used in Germany in 1899 as a New Year's greeting card.
+This postcard commemorates him.
+It was used in Germany in 1899 as a New Year's greeting card.

 Meah She'arim Drawing